inzi/olguff/readme.md

-## This just a tool I'm tinkering with, so YMMV
+## This is just a tool I'm tinkering with, so YMMV

 # Hugging Face Model Importer for Ollama